andrew/ultimate-awesome/README.md

 - [awesome-development-jobs](https://github.com/neutraltone/awesome-development-jobs) - :office: A collection of links to various job listings websites and helpful resources.
 - [AwesomeTwitterAccounts](https://github.com/yask123/AwesomeTwitterAccounts) - 🍭 A curated list of awesome twitter accounts, organised by community.
 - [awesome-flutter](https://github.com/basarozcan/awesome-flutter) - Curated list of bookmarks, packages, tutorials, videos and other cool resources from Google's Flutter.
-- [awesome-gamemaker](https://github.com/bytecauldron/awesome-gamemaker) - A curated list of awesome libraries, snippets, guides, and projects for GameMaker.
 - [awesome-medical-imaging](https://github.com/fepegar/awesome-medical-imaging) - Awesome list of software that I use to do research in medical imaging.
-- [awesome-semantickernel](https://github.com/geffzhang/awesome-semantickernel) - Awesome list of tools and projects with the awesome semantic kernel framework.
 - [awesome-alternatives](https://github.com/LinuxCafeFederation/awesome-alternatives) - A list of alternative websites/software to popular proprietary services.
 - [awesome-all](https://github.com/bradoyler/awesome-all) - A curated list of awesome lists of awesome frameworks, libraries and software.
 - [awesome-optimization](https://github.com/ebrahimpichka/awesome-optimization) - A curated list of mathematical optimization courses, lectures, books, notes, libraries, frameworks and software.